Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Boiling Water

-This is one of the best procedures for fresh blueberry stains (and you need to act quick), however, it’s important that this is only advised on robust fabrics, such as durable cotton.
+Boiling water is one of the best procedures for fresh blueberry stains (and you need to act quickly).
+However, this must be only advised on robust fabrics, such as durable cotton.

 Any material not recommended for hot water – or should be dry-cleaned only – shouldn’t come into contact with boiling water.